 Authors » Patrick Keeney

-Patrick Keeney is currently residing in Thailand, where he is an educational advisor to the Ban Maeta Children’s Village in Phrae, Thailand.
-He invites readers to visit their website - http://www.mercy-international.com/ProjectsPhraeVillage.html
+Patrick Keeney is currently residing in Thailand, where he is a visiting professor at Chiang Mai University, and an educational advisor to the Ban Maeta Children’s Village in Phrae, Thailand.
+He invites readers to visit their website - www.mercy-international.com/ProjectsPhraeVillage.html

 Posted: March 21, 2017